Mystour/Bouncy_Asteroids/README.md

 - Chen Ziang

 ## Contact
-For any queries or help related to the project, please reach out at `your-email@example.com`.
+For any queries or help related to the project, please reach out at `960015420@qq.com`.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

-## License
-This project is licensed under the terms of the MIT license.